 Cardiff Airport is accessible by rail, with a shuttle bus ferrying passengers to the airport terminal itself.
 You can also arrive or depart by bus, with several daily services in operation.

-Checker Cars is the main taxi firm facilitating the airport.
+FlightLink Wales is the main taxi firm operating from the airport.
 They arrange drop offs and pickups and quote prices before you depart.
-The bookings office can be found conveniently located in the arrivals hall.
+The bookings office can be found in the arrivals hall.

-There are number car hire companies located within the airport, offering competitive rates and 7 days a week coverage.
+There are number car hire companies located within the airport, offering competitive rates.